BRONCOS UNIFORM CONCEPT

 Rollover zoom in the final design allows for closer inspection of details

-The primary jerseys will be orange and feature mountains on the sleeves
+• The primary jerseys will be orange and feature mountains on the sleeves

-There will be a white "snow-capped" helmet
+• There will be a white "snow-capped" helmet

-There will be subtle reference to the elevation in the numbers
+• There will be subtle reference to the elevation in the numbers

-The number 5280 will be referred to in the concept
+• The number 5280 will be referred to in the concept

-I thought it would be fun to design my version of this uniform within the constraints of the leaks.
-At a very, very high level, I wanted to pull in the color scheme and logo from the early Elway era uniform.
-The royal blue and orange combination have a classic, retro quality that feels emblematic to the city they represent, while having a true novelty amongst a crowd of uniforms that cannibalize each other across the league.
+At a high level, I decided to use the color scheme and logo from the early Elway era uniform.
+The royal blue and orange combination have a classic, retro quality befitting the old-school-if-not-hipster outdoors town they represent, while having a true novelty amongst a crowd of uniforms that cannibalize each other across the league.

 Within this final design element, I added the final constraint from the leaks: the reference to altitude.
 I represented this motif using topographical lines corresponding to Pikes Peak (the tallest peak in Colorado) patterned within the numbers.